DevWhiteFox/PixelMapperDocs/README.md

 ![PickingAPixel](PickingAPixel.gif)

+For a simpler overview of these tools, refer to [Grid Editor](#grid-editor).

 ## **📦 How to Use Color2Object**

 Depending on the type selected for the Color-Object association, how you can modify it may differ, but fortunately, it works like a normal Unity inspector input field.

 The supported types are indicated in [Supported Type](SupportedType.md).

+For a more detailed explanation on the Color2Object panel, refer to [Color2Object](#color2object).

 ## **⚙️ How to Use the Settings**